giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

-Each cross-section is an annular closed cell encoded as a single `@cell` polygonal path composed of the outer and inner contours with opposite orientation.
+Each cross-section is an annular closed cell encoded as a single `@cell` polygonal path, composed of outer and inner contours with opposite orientation.

 The script generates two YAML models:

-- `NREL-5-MW.yaml` - baseline tower model, with the original stiffness distribution;
+* `NREL-5-MW.yaml` — baseline tower model, with the original stiffness distribution;
-- `NREL-5-MW-degr.yaml` - degraded tower model, with the same geometry and a longitudinal stiffness reduction law.
+* `NREL-5-MW-degr.yaml` — degraded tower model, with the same geometry and a longitudinal stiffness-reduction law.

 The two files define the same tower geometry.
-The difference between them is limited to the stiffness weighting law assigned through `weight_laws`.
+Their difference is limited to the stiffness weighting law assigned through `weight_laws`.

-The script also creates the output directories used by the CSF action reports, so that the following analysis steps can write their results in a reproducible folder structure.
+The script also creates the output directories used by the CSF action reports, so that the following analysis steps can write their results to a reproducible folder structure.

-### CSF action reports
+### Step 2.
+CSF action reports

-Before running the structural model, the tower section properties are inspected using `csf-actions` to verify that the geometry and participation fields produce the expected stiffness distribution along the axis.
+Before running the structural model, the tower section properties are inspected for both the baseline and degraded scenarios using `csf-actions`, to verify that the geometry and participation fields produce the expected stiffness distribution along the axis.

 The geometry files define the tower geometry and participation fields: